cheminfo-js/openchemlib-extended/README.md

 * width (default: 200)
 * prefix : prefix for the id of each SVG element (default: ocl)

+### getGroupedHOSECodes

+### toVisualizerMolfile

+### getNumberOfAtoms

+### getExtendedDiastereotopicAtomIDs

+Return an array of explicit hydrogens added molecule of diastereotopicAtomIDs.
+Extra information like the diastereotopicIDs of the molecule are added

 ## License

   [BSD-3-Clause](./LICENSE)